coke/perl6-roast-data/README.md

 # How to Help

+## rakudo.jvm

+rakudo.jvm is nearly passing 100% of the spec tests, but is not completely fudged yet - Any fudges marked "rakudo.jvm" will eventually need tickets opened in RT, or to be fixed.
+Any failures should be considered under development.
+Tickets can also be opened for those as well - if you open a ticket, please fudge the test and add the RT # to the ticket.

 ## pugs

 Since Pugs is in maintenance mode at this point, any new tests are not